mrbm838/StudyNotes/C#笔记.md

 int a = 0;
 object obj = a;
 int b = (int)obj;
-// The follow is not accord with.
+// The following does not match.
 Inheritance relationship is not exist. string  s = "11";
 int n = Convert.ToInt32(s);
 ```